jwinarske/rkboot/README.rst

 - :output:`memtest.bin`: this is a very simple payload and just writes pseudorandom numbers to DRAM in 128MiB blocks and reads them back to check if the values are retained.

-- :output:`elfloader.bin`: this is the payload loading stage for multi-stage _`Booting via USB`.
+- :output:`dramstage.bin`: this is the payload loading stage for multi-stage _`Booting via USB`.
   Depending on the configuration it can behave in different ways:

   - if no compression format is configured: starting a kernel (or similar EL2 payload like :output:`teststage.bin`) pre-loaded at 0x00280000 with a BL31 ELF pre-loaded at 0x04200000 and a DTB pre-loaded at 0x00100000.